 US Capitol Ceremony

-Since 1982, the Museum has organized and led the national Days of Remembrance ceremony in the US Capitol Rotunda with Holocaust survivors, liberators, members of Congress, White House officials, the diplomatic corps, and community leaders in attendance.
+Since 1982, the Museum has organized and led the national Days of Remembrance ceremony in the US Capitol with Holocaust survivors, liberators, members of Congress, White House officials, the diplomatic corps, and community leaders in attendance.

-President Donald J. Trump will deliver the keynote address at the Museum’s 2017 Days of Remembrance ceremony in the Capitol Rotunda on Tuesday, April 25 at 11 a.m.
+The Museum’s 2018 Days of Remembrance ceremony will take place in the Capitol's Emancipation Hall on Monday, April 9, at 11 a.m.
 Watch live at ushmm.org/watch.

 Names Reading at the Museum